Breaking News: Kentucky Medical Marijuana Scams (2025-2026):

 Kentucky does not give private businesses the power to grant access to dispensaries in other states.
 No clinic, no website, and no third-party company can create a document that automatically lets you buy medical cannabis across state lines.

-What Kentuckians can do is very specific:
+What Kentuckians can do is now even clearer in 2026:

 Even with Kentucky’s medical cannabis program launching, the rules are clear:

-• A written certification from a licensed healthcare provider allows you to apply for Kentucky’s registry ID card.
+- A written certification from a licensed healthcare provider allows you to apply for Kentucky’s registry ID card.

-• That certification does not turn into a pass for dispensaries in other states.
+- That certification does not turn into a pass for dispensaries in other states.

-• Each state has its own system, its own rules, and its own requirements.
+- Each state has its own system, its own rules, and its own requirements.

 So when a clinic promises things like “guaranteed access to out-of-state dispensaries,” they’re selling something they simply cannot provide.
 The only way to purchase cannabis in another state is to follow that state’s laws — nothing from Kentucky overrides that.